 Some of our favourites include...

-If you are interested in nature in Cambridgeshire, you will want to include Fowlmere on your list of places to go as it holds a chalk stream, one of the UK's rarest habitats.
+If you are interested in unique places, you will want to include RSPB Fowlmere on your list as it holds a chalk stream, one of the UK's rarest habitats.
 Fed by natural springs, the stream supports brown trout and there are regular sightings of water vole and otters.

 Do you enjoy walking by a river through a meadow full of wildflowers, butterflies, and dragonflies?
 Me too, and there are plenty of places to do this in Cambridgeshire.